logo

 The first 1,000 days of a child’s life is an important foundational period which shapes their development and wellbeing.
 Children thrive when they have supportive environments in these early years.
 Resources to support parents and caregivers are essential, as well as free access to early childhood education particularly for vulnerable families.

-Finally, men and women who have experienced or witnessed abuse before the age of 15 years are three times more likely to experience partner violence as an adult compared to those who have not previously experienced or witnessed abuse.
+Research shows that men and women who have experienced or witnessed abuse before the age of 15 years are three times more likely to experience partner violence as an adult compared to those who have not previously experienced or witnessed abuse.

 We call for: